schmudde/blog/content/posts/2023-05-08-data-is-a-bad-idea.md

 [^ipfs]: IPFS CAS is also an important immutable technology.
 Omitted only for the sake of brevity.

-Blockchains are tamper-evident.
-If a malicious change is made, the error will show up in an audit.
-Verifiable Credentials are [tamper-evident](https://www.w3.org/TR/vc-data-model/).
-Solid is working on the same guarantees through a non-repudiation service.
+Fraud is a kind of "intentional error."
+Immutable data will provide a record of changes in any audit, thus making blockchains tamper-evident.
+VCs are [also tamper-evident](https://www.w3.org/TR/vc-data-model/); claims made by a person holding a credential can be revoked.
+Revocation provides essential coverage for both errors made in earnest and malicious fraud.

-Revocation provides important coverage for both errors made in earnest and data manipulated to intentionally mislead people.
+Solid does not work with immutable data, but folks are working on similar guarantees through a non-repudiation service.

-Other services after a history for auditing , but do not promise valid (non-tampered) changes.
+Other services after a history for auditing but do not promise valid (non-tampered) changes.
 Think about the record of changes on a text file on Dropbox or Google Docs.
-WNFS offers file and directory versioning (TODO: without timestamps?) as well.
+WNFS offers file and directory versioning but it functions quite differently than a record of changes on Google Docs.

 ## 5. Semantics